MozkaGit/docker-torrent-downloader/README.md

 The application requires a Transmission server and a Yggtorrent user account (if you want to download from Yggtorrent too).
 If you don't have an account, please create one.

 The recommended way of running this application is by using Docker.
-A Docker image is available on Docker Hub and installation instructions are detailed below.
+A Docker image is available on [Docker Hub](https://hub.docker.com/r/mozkadocker/torrents) and installation instructions are detailed below.

-This application can also be run natively with Node.js, see the detailed instructions.
+This application can also be run natively with Node.js, see the detailed instructions below.

 ## Docker installation